roytang/blog/content/quotes/sig.md

 ---

-Until you find something worth dying for, you&#x27;re not really living.
+Until you find something worth dying for, you're not really living.

 - Rebecca St. James